Travelling to certain regions abroad will result in temporary or permanent ineligibility to donate blood. This restriction is based on four criteria:

 Health Canada includes the following countries under the term Western Europe: Germany, Austria, Belgium, Denmark, Spain, Italy, Liechtenstein, Luxembourg, the Netherlands, Portugal, the Republic of Ireland and Switzerland.

-In the event you have concerns about your health, we suggest you contact a nurse at Donor Services, who will provide you with all the information necessary to reassure you
+In the event you have concerns about your health, we suggest you contact our Donor Services: 1-800-847-2525, who will provide you with all the information necessary to reassure you.

 - Man who had sex with a man